A generic diffusion-based approach for 3D human pose prediction in the wild: Experiments

 \subsubsection{Comparisons with Stochastic Approaches}

 We evaluate our model on two datasets, Human3.6M~\cite{h36m} Setting-A and HumanEva-I~\cite{sigal2010humaneva}, and compare it with other stochastic approaches in \Cref{tab:h36_sto}.
 Each model is sampled $50$ times given each observation sequence.
-TCD (ours) clearly performs better than previous works in terms of the accuracy of the best sample (ADE and FDE) and multiple samples (MMADE and MMFDE) while generating diverse poses (APD).
+TCD (ours) clearly outperforms all previous works in terms of accuracy of the best sample (as measured by ADE and FDE) and multiple samples (as measured by MMADE and MMFDE).